COS301-SE-2020/Smart-Time-And-Attendance-Tracker/README.md

 **Jesse Mwiti**
 - http://chirgugh.github.io/
-> Am a final year computer science student at University of Pretoria.
+> I am a final year computer science student at University of Pretoria.
 I have an interest in data mining, Fintech, digital marketing, android and web deveopment.
 I am an open-minded invidual and pride myself in my ability to keep progressing and thriving under new or tough conditions.

 **Jana Sander**